zamm-dev/zamm/ui/chat.md

     ...
 ```

 The CI tests finally pass, and we inform the `tauri-driver` maintainers by creating a [new issue](https://github.com/tauri-apps/tauri/issues/8828) on their repo.
+(Incidentally, Cargo itself [does not](https://github.com/rust-lang/cargo/issues/7169#issuecomment-539226733) make use of the dependency lock by default.
+This does not appear to affect us for now, but we should still specify `--locked` to prevent such a problem from ever occuring.)

 ## Persisting and resuming conversations